 webrtc-datachannel in the second example.

-If Firefox 53 would started to put the new format into it’s SDP offers, older versions of Firefox and other browsers would have rejected the SDP offer as invalid.
-So we did contacted the Google Chrome folks and they added support for parsing the new format into Chrome as well.
+If Firefox 53 had started to put the new format into it’s SDP offers, older versions of Firefox and other browsers would have rejected the SDP offer as invalid.
+So we contacted the Google Chrome folks, and they added support for parsing the new format into Chrome as well.
 Then the long waiting for Firefox ESR to be able to handle the new format started.